-- 4.1 The option of doing nothing would mean the City Council would fail to meet its statutory obligation in providing suitable accommodation to meet the needs of the children. - 4.2 Refurbishment of the existing building is not a viable option as there is not sufficient space in the existing building to provide the additional 2 forms of entry required. - 4.3 The preferred option is to construct a new 2 storey teaching block and refurbish parts of the existing main school building to provide the required additional teaching space for the increased intake.
+- 4.1 The option of doing nothing would mean the City Council would fail to meet its statutory obligation in providing suitable accommodation to meet the needs of the children. - 4.2 Refurbishment only of the existing building is not a viable option as there is not sufficient space in the existing building to provide the additional 1 form of entry required. - 4.3 Erecting a new building to solely provide all the additional accommodation required is not considered to be the most cost-effective solution, as there is scope for some refurbishment and remodelling of the existing school to provide the necessary accommodation. - 4.4 The preferred option is to provide a new build extension with some remodelling/refurbishment to the existing school to provide the required accommodation.
+This is considered to be the most cost-effective solution.